FULFILLED PROPHECIES

 1) The Great Tribulation

 All of this fits exactly with what happened to the Jews at the hands of the Romans.
 Some people want to explain this passage by appealing to the concept of duality, thinking there is a second, end time, fulfilment, in addition to the original, first century, fulfilment.
 However, Christ said the exact opposite.
-He said "For then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be.
+He said "For then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be".
 How can that be dual?

-Additionally, the text of Luke 21:23-24 says that the "great tribulation" or "great distress" happens before the "times of the Gentiles" come to an end.
+In addition to all the above information, the text of Luke 21:23-24 says that the "great tribulation" or "great distress" happens before the "times of the Gentiles" come to an end.
 As the "times of the Gentiles" came to an end in the 20th century when the Jews got their country back, the "great tribulation" cannot still be in the future.
-See "THE TIMES OF THE GENTILES" and "THE REAL SEVEN SEALS".
+See "THE TIMES OF THE GENTILES" for more information.

 2) The Ten Toes

 This is a prophecy based on Dan 2 and Rev 17.
 The COG's believe this is about a still future power bloc of ten nations to emerge in Europe.
-Please see the page "THE TWO WITNESSES" which lists ten Islamic dynasties that ruled Jerusalem over a period of almost 1300 years, and which are the true fulfilment of the "ten toes".
+Please see the page "THE TWO WITNESSES" which lists ten successive Islamic dynasties that ruled Jerusalem over a period of almost 1300 years, and which are the true fulfilment of the "ten toes".
 See also "DANIEL 2 - INTERPRETATION ERRORS".

 3) The Two Witnesses